PC gaming clichés we don't hate

 But, you know, the impending doom will wait until you're completely ready to deal with it.
 If you have other things you want to do, like deliver 10/10 carrot plants to the market, or help some nice villager with the rats in her basement, or level up your crafting skills by making 2,000 daggers, go ahead!
 The doom isn't in a rush.

 It makes zero sense that the evil wouldn't just invade and destroy everything on its timetable, not yours, but that would also suck.
-So as silly and cliché at it is, I appreciate that I can save the world after I've picked all the blackberries I want. —Dave
+So as silly and cliché at it is, I appreciate that I can save the world after I've picked all the blackberries I want. —Chris Livingston